rasteric/kvstore/README.md

 }
 ```

+## Endoding

+This library uses Go's gob encoding to encode values in the database.
+This means that you have to use `gob.Register(mystruct{})` if you want to store values of custom struct `mystruct` in the key value database.
+It also means that all limitations of gob encoding apply to the values stored.

 ## License

 This library is MIT licensed and free for commercial and personal use as long as the license conditions are satisfied.
 See the accompanying LICENSE file for more information.